adrfantini/academic-kickstart/content/en/post/weather-trieste/index.md

 - A line between Sunday and Monday to separate weeks
 - A caption
 - Different color scales for different variables
+- Overlay wind arrows (spokes) for each moment

 We'll see how I covered all of this in a single function.